prometheus/proposals/proposals/0069_prometheus-exporters-otel-embedding.md

 ### Prometheus Registry to pmetric Conversion

-The adapter will include a scraper component that:
+The `prometheus-collector-bridge` library will include a scraper component that:

 1. Calls `registry.Gather()` to collect metrics from the Prometheus Registry
 2. Converts Prometheus metric families to OpenTelemetry's pmetric format